MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-solution-pipeline.md

   1. Create a [tenant subscription](../operator/azure-stack-subscribe-plan-provision-vm.md) to the offer in Azure Stack.

   1. Create a [web app](/azure/app-service/overview) in the tenant subscription.
-Make note of the web app URL, which you need for the tutorial.
+Make note of the web app URL to use later in the tutorial.

   1. Deploy a Windows Server 2016 VM with .NET 3.5 in the tenant subscription, to use as your build server and to run Azure Pipelines.

   > [!Note]
   > Your Azure Stack environment needs the correct images syndicated to run Windows Server and SQL Server.
 It must also have App Service deployed.

 ### Azure DevOps and Visual Studio prerequisites